ialbluwi/11102-f25/lesson-plans/slides/oct28.md

 You can use the examples in the student [notes](/11102-f25/lessons/iteration-practice).
 Be prepared with a few more examples, just in case you finish these examples early.
 The examples don't have to be code-reading examples, they can be anything related to iteration.

+The fourth example is the least important one, so skip it if you run out of time.
+They can study it alone or ask during office hours if you don't get to it.

 When solving a code reading question with the students, it is a good idea to:
 1. Give them a 1-2 minutes to work in pairs on coming up with a suitable function name for the code.
 2. Get a few answers from the students and write them on the board.